ticktronaut/schablone/README.rst

 Examples
 --------

-The following examples show the usage of schablone's key features.
+The following examples show the basic usage of schablone's key features.
 A more detailed example, concluding all these features can be found in sample.py.
+The examples imply, that the schablone library has bin installed as decribed in `Installation`_.

 Create a generic label
 ``````````````````````